rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 **Figure 1.
 Cloud Databases HA setup**
 <img src="{% asset_path cloud-databases/high-availability-for-cloud-databases/HighAvailabilityforCloudDatabases1b.png %}" width="818" height="605" />

-The MHA manager lives within the master HAProxy node and monitors the source database instance.
-If the source database instance becomes unavailable, MHA initiates failover to the most up-to-date replica node.
+The MHA manager lives within the source HAProxy node and monitors the source database instance.
+If the source database instance becomes unavailable, MHA initiates failover to the most up-to-date replica.
-All of the other replica nodes automatically reattach themselves to the new source.
+All of the other replicas automatically reattach themselves to the new source.
 If some of the replicas do not receive the latest relay log events, MHA automatically identifies differential relay log events from the latest replica and applies them to the other replicas.
 MHA also